richardsbrian/file_organiser/README.md

 # File Renaming Tool

-The File Renaming Tool is a simple graphical user interface (GUI) application built using the Python `tkinter` library.
+The File Renaming Tool is a simple application built using the Python `tkinter` library.
 This tool allows you to efficiently rename files in a selected folder with sequential numbering.

 ## Features